Justicia Acuña

-Justicia Espada Acuña Mena (January 14, 1893 – 1980) was a Chilean civil engineer.
+Justicia Espada Acuña Mena (January 14, 1893 – August 16, 1980) was a Chilean civil engineer.
 Justicia was the first woman to become a civil engineer in Chile.

 Biography

 Justicia Acuña Mena was born in Santiago, Chile, on January 14, 1893.
 She was the daughter of an engineer, José Acuña Latorre.
 She had eight siblings.
 She studied at the Liceo de Aplicación and then at the Instituto Pedagógico.
 In 1913, she switched her studies from mathematics to civil engineering, and entered the Faculty of Physical and Mathematical Sciences of the University of Chile, being the only woman among all the students of that faculty.
 She graduated as a civil engineer in 1919, along with Jorge Alessandri.

 In 1920, Acuña began working as a calculator in the Department of Roads and Works of the Empresa de los Ferrocarriles del Estado.
 During the course of her career at Empresa, she left a few times to raise her seven children, but always returned before retiring in 1954.

-Acuña died in Santiago in 1980.
+Acuña died in Santiago on 16 August 1980.